dixonaws/aws-serverless-cicd-workshop/content/canaries/sam/_index.en.md

 - Linear10PercentEvery3Minutes
 - AllAtOnce

-The _Linear_ strategy means that traffic is shifted in equal increments with an equal number of time interval between each increment.
+The _Linear_ strategy means that traffic is shifted in equal increments.

 ### Validate the SAM template
 Run the following command on your terminal: